Clifton High School (New Jersey): Athletics

 The girls cross country team won the Group IV state championship in 1985.

 The boys' cross country team won the NNJIL for eight years in a row (1998–2006) and the girls' team won for three years (2004–2007).

 The softball team won the Group IV state championship in 1993 (defeating Washington Township High School in the final game of the playoffs), 1997 (vs. Middletown High School South), 1998 (vs. Cherokee High School) and 2007 (vs. Toms River High School East).
 The 1993 team finished the season with a 24–7 record after winning the Group IV title with a 7–1 win against Washington Township in the championship game played at Trenton State College.
 In 1997, the team finished with a 31–0 record after winning the Group IV title by defeating Middletown South by a score of 3–2 in the finals.
 The 1998 team had a 31–0 record and stretched its winning streak to 63 by winning the Group IV title with an 8–0 win against Cherokee in the championship game.
 The 2007 team won the North I, Group IV sectional championship with a 10–0 win over top-seeded Bloomfield High School.
 The team moved on to win the Group IV state championship defeating North Hunterdon High School in the semifinals and then Toms River High School East in the final game of the playoffs, both by a score of 2–0.
 NJ.com / The Star-Ledger ranked Clifton as their number-one softball team in the state in 1997 and 1998.

 The ice hockey team won the public school state championship in 2001, and won the Handchen Cup in 1989, 1990 and 1995.

 The Mustangs won the North I, Group IV football state sectional title in 2006, defeating Eastside High School in the championship game by a score of 26–0 in a game played with 8,000 spectators at Giants Stadium.
 The school has maintained a rivalry with Passaic High School, which was listed by The Record as one of the best in Bergen and Passaic counties; though the schools first faced each other before then, from 1950 through the 2017 season, Clifton is ahead with a 39–20–2 record in games between the two schools.

 The girls' soccer team at Clifton, under Coach Dan Chilowicz, shared the Passaic County Championship title with Wayne Valley High School in 2007 with a deadlocked score of 0–0.
 The girls' team, led by Stan Lembryk, was declared county co-champion again in 2009 after a 1–1 tie with Wayne Hills High School.

+The boys cross country team won the Group IV, public state sectional in the 2021-2022 season.